-The initial Partial Action Plan provided \$150 million to fund this business recovery and economic revitalization programs administered by ESD.
-The 2nd Amendment to this Partial Action Plan approved by HUD on July 11, 2007 reduced the amount allocated by \$7 million bringing the total amount allocated in this program to \$143 million.
+The initial Partial Action Plan provided \$150 million to JCRP to fund this business recovery and economic revitalization program administered by ESD.
+The second Amendment to this Partial Action Plan approved by HUD on July 11, 2007 reduced the amount allocated to JCRP by \$7 million bringing the total amount allocated in this program to \$143 million.

-The 3rd Amendment to the Partial Action Plan approved on November 4, 2009, amended the eligibly requirements associated with the Job Creation and Retention Program as follows.
+The third Amendment to the Partial Action Plan approved on November 4, 2009, amended the eligibility requirements associated with the JCRP.
 Before the 2009 amendment, the Program had offered assistance to those businesses that made commitments of at least 200 full-time jobs in Lower Manhattan and who requested assistance no later than December 31, 2009.
 However, there was still a need for assistance to encourage firms to relocate to downtown New York, and funds were still available in the Program.
-Consequently, the amended program offered assistance to eligible businesses that requested assistance no later than December 31, 2011.
-The 3rd Amendment also broadened the eligibility for the Program.
+Consequently, the amended program offered assistance to eligible businesses that made requests no later than December 31, 2011.
+The third Amendment also broadened the eligibility for the Program.
 The minimum employment threshold for job creation projects was lowered from 200 to 75 full-time jobs subject to the Program's other requirements.
 The 200 full-time jobs requirement for job retention projects remained in place.
 Finally, grant recipients were required to maintain the jobs covered by Program grants for at least 10 years instead of the original Program requirement of 7 years in the initial Partial Action Plan.

-The 4th Amendment to the Partial Action Plan, published on October 17, 2012, extended the availability of the Program to offer assistance to eligible businesses that requested assistance no later than December 31, 2013.
+The fourth and fifth Amendments to the Partial Action Plan, published on October 17, 2012 and December 17, 2013 extended the availability of the Program to offer assistance to eligible businesses that requested assistance to December 31, 2015.